 -Nucleotides:nucleotides are produced from chemically treated yeast.

 It can be a real challenge to find a good formula for your baby.
 Avoiding the ingredients found in this list will give you a good start.
-One thing to keep in mind while you are looking for a good formula is to look for organic formulas produced in Europe, where many of these ingredients have been outlawed.

 Comments will be approved before showing up.